Hari-Nagarajan/fairgame/README.md

 ```

-## Best Buy
+## ~~Best Buy~~

+Best Buy is currently deprecated because we don't yet have an effective way to determine item availability
+without scraping and processing the product pages individually.
+Future updates may see this functionality
+return, but the current code isn't reliable for high demand items and checkout automation has become
+increasingly hard due to anti-bot measures taken by Best Buy.

+Original code still exists, but provides very little utility.
+A 3rd party stock notification service would
+probably serve as a better solution at Best Buy.

-This is fairly basic right now.
-Just login to the best buy website in your default browser and then run the command as follows:
+~~This is fairly basic right now.
+Just login to the best buy website in your default browser and then run the command as follows:~~

 ```
 python app.py bestbuy --sku [SKU]
 ```

-Example:
+~~Example:~~
 ```python
 python app.py bestbuy --sku 6429440
 ```